leobut/geocachingUtils/README.md

 5. Navigate to geocaching.com and enjoy

 ##Release History
+- 0.6.0
+	- Friend names are now links to their profile in the friend logs list
 - 0.5.2
 	- Show log image links in the friend log popups
 	- Refactorings